-Field interviewers will conduct face-to-face research interviews with adult residents in their homes around the Washington, DC metro-area regarding the safety and functionality of smoke alarms and carbon monoxide alarms.
+Field interviewers will conduct face-to-face research interviews with adult residents in their homes around their local metro-area regarding the safety and functionality of smoke alarms and carbon monoxide alarms.
 All interviewers will be paired with a partner, co-interviewer, for the purposes of asking questions and testing alarms.
 Teams will be issued a tablet for conducting and recording the results of interviews.
-Interviewers will receive all other materials needed for interviewing and testing.
+Interviewers will receive all the materials needed for interviewing and testing.
 Training will be provided on how to use the materials needed for this project.
 Training will also be provided to ensure all interviewers understand the scope of the project and the door-to-door household sampling method that will be used for data collection.
 This position will report to a project coordinator and comply with data security and confidentiality requirements.

 - Collect interview data on a tablet in-person for door-to-door field interviews.